harrytucker/lego-scoreboard/MANUAL.md

 - Login: A login page for admins and judges.
 Login is required to access the admin and judge only pages.

 ### Judge Pages
 - Home: Shows a list of all non-practice teams and their scores.
+This page also contains a link to export all the score data as a CSV file which can be opened using Microsoft Excel or other spreadsheet software.
 - Score Round: A form for calculating and submitting a team's score for a give attempt.

 ### Admin Pages